justingarfield/locast-plex-tuner/README.md

 ### Known Issues

 * Sports currently get considered as Movies.
 May need to create a new Plex Agent to fix this.
-* Channel Lineup / EPG / Guide only works for a 24-hour period unless you restart the process (currently being fixed)
 * No current way to view Tuner stats (which is tuned to what, how many bytes transferred, etc.)
 * Domain and DTOs still need more cleanup and refactoring
 * Unit Tests would be splendid